AwesomenessXP/niche-ify/README.md

 - [ ] Related artist is already in the user's playlist!
     - return the next least popular artist in the related artist array

+# 1/5/23

+I'm still having issues with the client not properly displaying data (status 500 error).
+This error occurs (assumably) after the access token is expired and the user didn't log out, and opens the home page again after expiration.

+My initial assumption was that this was a problem with the server.
+I set up logic to handle errors after the endpoint is accessed, however, no error message was displayed.

+Another assumption I've yet to test is how the concurrency library crashes the app initially, maybe because of a race condition I'm unaware of?
+When I run the `npm start` command, it concurrently opens the server annd the client.
+So when I try to log in on the client side, the server might not be ready yet, thus giving me a status 500 error.
+This ties in with how the server works normally on subsequent refreshes or sign ins/outs.